sandstorm/synco/docs/README.md

 curl https://sandstorm.github.io/synco/synco | sh -s - receive ts-...... ..........
 ```

+# Development

+* if you are developing synco in a Docker container this will be helpful for building `GOOS=linux go build`

 # License

 This project is licensed under the MIT license.